 Miromatrix will present its latest transplantable liver milestone at The Liver Meeting® hosted by the American Association for the Study of Liver Diseases (AASLD) on October 20-24 in Washington, D.C.
 Building on the company’s successful liver re-endothelialization efforts, Miromatrix has advanced its ability to demonstrate functional liver vasculature by maintaining long-term vascular patency of its engineered liver grafts in a porcine model.

 A poster describing these advancements entitled “Towards Long-Term Vascular Patency of Tissue Engineered Liver Grafts: a Large Animal Study” will be presented at the conference on October 20th (Poster #712).
-Twenty-seven porcine liver grafts were seeded with endothelial cells cultured in bioreactors, 20 of which were evaluated in-vitro to determine important factors that predict in-vivo vascular patency.
+Twenty-seven porcine liver grafts were seeded with endothelial cells cultured in bioreactors, 20 of which were evaluated in vitro to determine important factors that predict in vivo vascular patency.
 Grafts with higher glucose consumption rate (GCR) had evidence of better endothelial coverage (p=0.012) and correlated significantly with graft flow (r=0.83, p<0.01).
 Three grafts had radiological evidence of vascular patency via advanced CT imaging until complete graft thrombosis 7 to 10 days after transplantation.
 Grafts with longer vascular patency had higher flow rates immediately after transplantation (p=0.028).
 Immune studies using pig serum suggested that graft thrombosis at day 7-10 was likely attributable to development of cytotoxic antibodies and acute humoral rejection.
 It was concluded that GCR is an excellent marker of endothelial coverage and subsequent portal blood flow in engineered liver grafts.
-They achieved 7 to 10 days of vascular patency in humanized revascularized liver grafts transplanted in pigs - without hepranization provide the required foundation for engineering functional liver grafts.
-This is the first such study to demonstrate long-term patency of a clinically relevant liver graft in-vivo, setting the stage for longer term implants with completely recellularized liver grafts.
+The 7 to 10 days of vascular patency achieved in humanized revascularized liver grafts transplanted in pigs (without heparinization) provides the required foundation for engineering functional liver grafts.
+This is the first such study to demonstrate long-term patency of a clinically relevant liver graft in vivo, setting the stage for longer term implants with completely recellularized liver grafts.

 “The work being presented at The Liver Meeting® represents a significant achievement in our mission to bioengineer transplantable organs,” says Jeff Ross, Ph.D., CEO of Miromatrix.
 “We’re excited to demonstrate our ability to revascularize decellularized, whole grafts with human endothelial cells and to achieve long-term continuous perfusion within the host.
 This demonstration of functional vasculature sets the stage for our upcoming preclinical trial later this year and gets us one step closer to our goal of creating lifesaving organs.”